Asteroid 2024 YR4: Will It Hit the Moon?

 Asteroid 2024 YR4 hitting Earth: odds & possible effects

-While there is a 99.99% chance that asteroid 2024 YR4 will safely miss Earth in 2032, scientists always take the remaining uncertainty into account.
-What if asteroid 2024 YR4 did collide with our planet?
-Let’s explore the potential consequences of an impact from an asteroid of this size.
+Space agencies have ruled out any risk of asteroid 2024 YR4 hitting Earth in 2032, but note that there’s an extremely low-probability encounter in 2047.
+So what if 2024 YR4 ever did collide with our planet?
+Let’s explore the potential consequences of an asteroid impact of this size.

 What happens if asteroid 2024 YR4 hits Earth?